What is polymyositis?

 - Muscle pain and stiffness

-- Muscle weakness, particularly in the abdomen, shoulders, upper arms, and hips
+weakness, particularly in the belly (abdomen), shoulders, upper arms, and hips

 - Joint pain and stiffness